-Deposits of coal, oil, gas, oil shale, sodium, phosphate, and potash cannot be located under the general mining laws but may be acquired under the leasing laws from the United States.
-All other minerals, except the common varieties of sand, stone, gravel, pumice, pumicite, cinders, clay, and similar surface resources, may be located under the mining laws.
-The acquisition of the common varieties of sand, stone, etc., is by lease under the terms of the Material Disposal Act.
-For further details see page 50.
+Nearly all mineral substances found on public domain of the United States which is open to mining location may be located under the general mining laws.
+The following are exceptions: deposits of coal, oil, gas, oil shale, sodium, phosphate, and potash, which may be acquired only under the leasing laws from the United States.
+See page 40 for details of the Leasing Act.
+The common varieties of sand, stone, gravel, pumice, pumicite, cinders, clay, and similar surface resources may no longer be acquired by location under the general mining laws.
+These substances are obtained by purchase from the United States under the terms of the Materials Disposal Act.
+For details see page 45.